jhasanjay/adx-kafkaConnect-hol/README.md

 19. Basic visualization in Spark (we will repeat this in Azure Data Explorer dashboard as well)
 20. Stream read the Chicago crimes dataset from the curated information zone, and publish it to Kafka

-Azure Data Explorer:
+### Azure Data Explorer:
 21. Validate receipt of data from Kafka
 22. Run some queries
 23. Launch ADX dashboard and repeat #19

+### Want a challenge?
+24. Author a Spark notebook to publish the raw data to Kafka, and from there sink to a new ADX table defined for the raw data
+25. Perform the transformations done in the Spark notebook in #18, in ADX
+26. Create a new dashboard based off of the raw data that you curated in ADX

-### Pre-requisites
+## Pre-requisites
 - An Azure subscription with about $200 in funds
 - About 8-10 hours of time
-- Some caffeine
+- Maybe some caffeine and some music
-- Focus - there are a lot of steps, you miss one, things wont work
+- Focus - there are a lot of steps, that need to be completed in sequential order and one step missed could be problematic for dependent steps